Lucian Truscott: Personality

 Truscott had a very gravelly voice, said to be the result of an accidental ingestion of acid in childhood.
 He was superstitious about his clothing, and usually wore a leather jacket, "pink" pants and lucky boots in combat.
 He also wore a white scarf as a trademark, first during the Sicilian campaign.

 Truscott once said to his son, "Let me tell you something, and don't ever forget it.
 You play games to win, not lose.
 And you fight wars to win.
 That's spelled W-I-N!
 And every good player in a game and every good commander in a war…has to have some son of a bitch in him.
 If he doesn't, he isn't a good player or commander....It's as simple as that.
 No son of a bitch, no commander."

 Truscott was respected by his subordinates.
-A medical officer in the Seventh Army related stories he'd heard from the men who served under Truscott earlier.
+A medical officer in the Seventh Army related stories he had heard from the men who served under Truscott.
 Unlike some commanders, Truscott was not noted for self-aggrandisement, nor did he suffer such from his superiors.
 Others noted he was humbled by the sacrifices those under him had made.
-Bill Mauldin described the time Truscott gave the address on Memorial Day, May 31, 1945, in the military cemetery at Nettuno, outside Anzio: "He turned his back on the assembled windbags and sparklers and talked to the crosses in the cemetery, quietly, apologizing, and then walked away without looking around."
+Bill Mauldin described the time Truscott gave the address on Memorial Day, 31 May 1945, in the military cemetery at Nettuno, outside Anzio: "He turned his back on the assembled windbags and sparklers and talked to the crosses in the cemetery, quietly, apologizing, and then walked away without looking around."